-If you’re interested in having a say in the way your local health services are delivered, getting involved with our practice’s Patient Involvement Group (PIG) is a great place to start.
+If you’re interested in having a say in the way your local health services are delivered, getting involved with our practice’s Patient Participation Group (PPG) is a great place to start.

 suggestion box in the waiting room